In this EMove Touring review, we will find out why this scooter is so successful and why so many people have fallen in love with it.

 EMove Touring vs Apollo City

-The EMove Touring and the Apollo City have comparable specs and performances, and almost identical battery and motor powers.
+The EMove Touring and the Apollo City have comparable specs and performances, and similar battery and motor powers.
 They are also equal in their water protection standards, and they weigh about the same.

-I would give the advantage here to the EMove Touring for most use cases, as it’s smaller in its dimensions and folds down to a more compact package, has better suspension, can carry more weight on its deck, while being about $100 cheaper.
+I would give the advantage here to the EMove Touring in some use cases, as it’s smaller in its dimensions and folds down to a more compact package, has better suspension, can carry more weight on its deck, while being about $100 cheaper.

 EMove Touring vs E-TWOW GT